- Interstate Passport Brochure

 Faculty members at an Interstate Passport network member institution agree with their colleagues at other Interstate Passport network member institutions to: (1) provide their respective students with appropriate learning opportunities addressing the PLOs; (2) assess these students’ proficiency in achieving the PLOs; and (3) award the Passport to students who have earned it.

-At the end of the fall 2016 term and each term thereafter, Interstate Passport network member institution will submit data about their Passport students to the National Student Clearinghouse (NSC).
-NSC will offer network member institutions two new services.
-The first is PassportVerify by which network member institutions will be able to query the Clearinghouse to find out if an incoming transfer student has earned the Passport and if so, where and when.
+At the end of the fall 2016 term and each term thereafter, Interstate Passport network member institutions will submit data on their Passport students to the National Student Clearinghouse (NSC), which will provide two new services.
+The first is PassportVerify by which member institutions will be able to query the Clearinghouse to find out if an incoming transfer student has earned the Passport and if so, where and when.
 Through the second new service – Academic Progress Tracking – NSC will produce and deliver reports to Interstate Passport network member sending institutions about the academic progress of their former students for use in continuous improvement efforts, as well as a composite report to the Passport Review Board, the project’s policy-making body, for use in evaluating the overall effectiveness of the Passport program.
 See Handbook for Registrars and Institutional Researchers for more information.